5-minute read

 Best practices learned along the way

-This project has given us a tremendous opportunity to learn together—not only about the practical ins and outs of the technology, but also about the approaches that can help make a generative AI application a success.
-Here are just a few of the best practices that have emerged in our POC journey:
+This project gave us a tremendous opportunity to learn together—not only about the practical ins and outs of the technology, but also about the approaches that can help make a generative AI application a success.
+Here are just a few of the best practices that emerged in our POC journey:

 Treat the demo as a product